 To get started charting your fertility signs, you need:

 1. A BBT thermometer (the package will say "basal" or "fertility" thermometer) available at your local drugstore or pharmacy.
-If you do not have a BBT thermometer or cannot find one, you can get started with an accurate digital fever thermometer (NOT an ear thermometer!)
+If you do not have a BBT thermometer or cannot find one, you can get started with an accurate digital fever thermometer (not an ear fever thermometer).
+If you have a wearable device that measures temperature, that is also acceptable.

 2. A desire to understand and take care of your body.